Graph Representation Learning for Spatial Image Steganalysis: Experimental Results and Analysis

 \subsection{Results}

-The detection accuracy, which is defined as the percentage of correctly classified images, was used to evaluate the steganalysis performance.
-Following mainstream works, we took into account two representative embedding rates, i.e., 0.4 bpp (bits per pixel) and 0.1 bpp.
-Fig. 3 and Fig. 4 show the steganalysis results with an embedding rate of 0.4 bpp and 0.1 bpp respectively for S-UNIWARD and HILL using different neural networks.
-From the two figures, we conclude that: First, the proposed graph learning architecture significantly outperforms the benchmark CNN model in terms of detection accuracy, which shows the superiority of graph learning for steganalysis.
-Second, comparing with the CNN model, the performance degradation rate of graph learning is lower.
-In other words, by reducing the number of CPLs, the proposed work can still achieve a relatively higher accuracy, e.g., for HILL with an embedding rate of 0.4 bpp shown in Fig. 3, the detection accuracy is 0.7321 when the number of CPLs is 2 and 0.6755 when the number of CPLs is only 1, which are significantly higher than that for the CNN model, which implies that graph learning has the ability to well exploit statistical features and structural information for efficient steganalysis.
+The most common indicator detection accuracy defined as the percentage of correctly classified images was used to evaluate the performance.
+Meanwhile, two representative embedding rates: 0.4 bpp (bits per pixel) and 0.1 bpp, were tested.
+Fig. 3 and Fig. 4 show the results with an embedding rate of 0.4 bpp and 0.1 bpp respectively for S-UNIWARD and HILL using different models.
+From the two figures, we can conclude that: First, complete graph is superior to lattice graph, which may be due to the reason that complete graph enables any two nodes to be connected to each other so that local features can be efficiently aggregated and transformed to discriminative features for steganalysis.
+It also indicates that different graphs result in different performance.
+How to find the optimal graph structure needs further study in the future.
+Second, with complete graph, the proposed method significantly outperforms the benchmark CNN model in terms of detection accuracy, which shows the superiority of graph learning for steganalysis.
+Third, the performance degradation rate of graph learning is much lower than the benchmark CNN model.
+In other words, by reducing the number of CPLs, the proposed work can still achieve a relatively higher accuracy, e.g., for HILL with an embedding rate of 0.4 bpp shown in Fig. 3, the detection accuracy (based on complete graph) is 0.7321 when the number of CPLs is 2 (corresponding to SCNN-II+GNN+BC) and 0.6755 when the number of CPLs is only 1 (corresponding to SCNN-I+GNN+BC), which are significantly higher than the benchmark CNN model.
+It implies that graph learning has the ability to well exploit statistical features and structural information for steganalysis.